derailed/k9s/README.md

 * Shortcut option represents the key combination a user would type to activate the plugin
 * Confirm option (when enabled) lets you see the command that is going to be executed and gives you an option to confirm or prevent execution
 * Description will be printed next to the shortcut in the k9s menu
-* Scopes defines a collection of resources names/shortnames for the views associated with the plugin.
+* Scopes defines a collection of resources names/short-names for the views associated with the plugin.
 You can specify `all` to provide this shortcut for all views.
-* Command represents adhoc commands the plugin runs upon activation
+* Command represents ad-hoc commands the plugin runs upon activation
 * Background specifies whether or not the command runs in the background
 * Args specifies the various arguments that should apply to the command above